BLACK HISTORY MONTH | Scheduled events

 Feb.
 19: Meet New York Times best-selling young-adult author Nic Stone at the Newport Public Library, 3730 Market St., Youngstown, from 10 to 11:30 a.m., and at the Campbell Memorial High School auditorium, 280 Sixth St., from 1 to 2:30 p.m.
 She is the author of “Dear Martin” and “Odd One Out.”
 She will discuss her works, have question-and-answer segments and sign books.
 Stone also will work with students involved with Project Lit.
 Her presentations are open to the public.

 Feb.
 21: 6:30 p.m., movie night featuring the Academy-Award nominated movie “Green Book,” featuring Mahershala Ali and Viggo Mortensen, Cafaro House, 205 Madison Ave., YSU campus.
-When Tony Lip (Mortensen), a bouncer from an Italian-American neighborhood in the Bronx, is hired to drive Dr. Don Shirley (Ali), a world-class black pianist, on a concert tour from Manhattan to the Deep South, they must rely on “The Green Book” to guide them to the few establishments that were then safe for blacks.
+When Tony Lip (Mortensen), a bouncer from an Italian-American neighborhood in the Bronx, is hired to drive Dr. Don Shirley (Ali), a world-class black pianist, on a concert tour from Manhattan to the Deep South, they must rely on “The Green Book” to guide them to the few establishments that were safe for blacks at that time.

-Feb.
-23: 12:30 p.m., “I Am Not Your Negro – A Celebration of James Baldwin,” Public Library of Youngstown and Mahoning County, East Branch, 430 Early Road.
-Baldwin was an American novelist and social critic who died in France in 1987.
-There will be a showing of the documentary “I Am Not Your Negro,” 2016 award-winning film directed by Raoul Peck, based on Baldwin’s unfinished manuscript, “Remember This House.”
-There will also be a book discussion of “I Am Not Your Negro” after the documentary film.
-Sponsored by the YSU Black Alumni Chapter.
-Limited seating.
-To reserve a space or for information, contact Arlene Floyd at 330-941-2333.

-Feb.
-23: 11 a.m., Public Library of Youngstown & Mahoning County, Main Library, 305 Wick Ave., will host a performance by The Youngstown Harambee Dancers Inc. The Harambee Youth Program is a cultural, educational and recreational program that promotes racial harmony and provides African and African-American cultural performances.
-The word “harambee” is a Swahili word that means “let’s all pull together.”

 LIBRARIES